Sharon Peacock: Mentoring

-The ‘Women in COG’ interview series showcased the lives and work of inspirational women (and male supporters/allies) from the COG-UK network and outside of the consortium.
-This series was distilled into a book titled 'Snapshots of Women in COG: Scientific Excellence during the COVID-19 pandemic'.
+The 'Women in COG' interview series covered the lives and work of inspirational women (and male supporters/allies) from the COG-UK network and outside the consortium.
+This series was distilled into a book titled Snapshots of Women in COG: Scientific Excellence during the COVID-19 pandemic.

-Peacock has shared the story of her life and career as a woman in STEM through a range of interviews, including:
+Peacock has shared the story of her life and career as a woman in STEM through interviews, including: